Stairs With Carpet Over Wood Flooring

 What You Can Do

-If you want to have wood stairs because the rest of your home is wood or you just want to refinish what you have, you can.
+If you want wood stairs because the rest of your home is wood or you want to refinish what you have, you can.
 There will always be disadvantages to the things you do to your home.
 The good news is that you can find some affordable, easy solutions.

 Wood flooring has more cons than carpeting, but it can be a good option for aesthetics.
-If you’re worried about the cons, such as safety, here are a couple of things you can do when you get wood stairs.
+If you’re worried about the cons, such as safety, here are some things you can do when you get wood stairs.

 Use a Carpet Runner

-You don’t have to pay for all new carpet, but you can use the stairs as if they were carpet.
-A carpet runner is an excellent choice for longer staircases or if you want something more permanent on your stairs.
+You don’t have to pay for an all-new carpet, but you can use the stairs as if they were carpet.
+A stair runner is an excellent choice for longer staircases or if you want something more permanent on your stairs.

 Use Carpet Treads

 Carpet treads are an even easier option than a carpet runner.
-You can buy the treads from any home improvement store, and you can install them yourself in a few minutes.
+You can buy the treads from any home improvement store and install them yourself in a few minutes.
 The carpet treads go on individual stairs, so they don’t have to follow the entire staircase up and down.

-You can replace one with a new tread, and that can be a lot easier and more affordable than replacing the entire carpeting or carpet runner.
-Carpet treads don’t always feel like carpet, though, but they’re still good at adding traction and making your steps quieter.
+You can replace one with a new tread, which can be much easier and more affordable than replacing the entire carpeting or carpet runner.
+Carpet treads don’t always feel like carpet, but they’re still good at adding traction and making your steps quieter.

 What to Consider

-Before you decide if your stairs should have carpet or wood flooring, you should consider the various factors.
+Before deciding if your stairs should have carpet or wood flooring, consider the various factors.
 Of course, you may already have a preference.
-In that case, you should go with the option you want because that will make you feel more comfortable.
+In that case, you should choose the option you want because that will make you feel more comfortable.

-However, if you still don’t know which option to choose, you should do more research.
+However, if you still don’t know which option to choose, you should research more.
 Think about everything from your current home to your budget to your family’s schedule.
 That way, you can decide on the best option for your stairs.

 What You Currently Have

 Consider if you currently have carpet or wood stairs.
-Keeping the same flooring will be a lot easier than switching to the other option, especially if you currently have carpet.
+Keeping the same flooring will be much easier than switching to another option, especially if you already have carpet.
 Odds are, the wood underneath isn’t in the best shape, so you would need to invest a lot in new stairs.

-If you currently have wood flooring, refinishing it is also more affordable than switching to carpet.
-You can always add carpet treads or a runner to enjoy some of the benefits of carpeting without spending a ton of money.
+If you currently have wood flooring, refinishing is more affordable than switching to carpet.
+You can always add carpet treads or a stair runner to enjoy some of the benefits of carpeting without spending much money.

 The Rest of Your House

-You probably want your house to look good and cohesive throughout all of the common areas.
-And if those areas involve stairs, the stairs should match the surrounding floors.
-So if your main floor is wood, you may want to use wood on your main staircase.
+You probably want your house to look pleasing and cohesive throughout all the common areas.
+If those areas involve stairs, the stairs should match the surrounding floors.
+So, if your main floor is wood, you may want to use wood on your main staircase.

 But if you have stairs leading down to a basement with carpeting, you may want to use carpeting on those stairs.
 That can be a good option if you have a door that leads to the stairs that go down to the basement.
 However, if the door is at the bottom of the stairs, you can match the stairs to the floor above.

 You can mix and match and have some stairs with wood flooring and others with carpeting.
-Consider how each looks in that part of the house to decide which is best there.
+Consider how each looks in that part of the house to decide which is best.

 Overall Cost

 Another thing to think about is how much installing and maintaining the stairs will cost you.
-Carpeting is cheaper than wood, but it requires a lot more ongoing maintenance.
+Carpeting is cheaper than wood but requires much more ongoing maintenance.
 You’ll need to spend more time vacuuming a set of carpet stairs, or you’ll have to deal with more dirt.

-On the other hand, wood can be a more expensive investment up front.
+On the other hand, wood can be a more expensive investment.
 However, it won’t collect as much dirt, so you can go a few days between when you sweep it.
-That can be nice if you have a busy schedule and can’t afford for someone else to clean the stairs.
+That can be nice if you have a busy schedule and can’t afford someone else to clean the stairs.

 But wood floors can scratch, so you may need to refinish or repair them more often.
 It probably evens out eventually, so think about if you have more money to spend now to help decide which flooring to get.